cdn77/TestUtils/README.md

 Test Checks are used to assert that tests comply with your suite's standards (are final, extend correct TestCaseBase etc.)

-To run them, eg. create a test case like in the following example:
+To run them, e.g. create a test case like in the following example:

 ```php
 <?php